- 1 Models

 Should I Purchase?

 This camera’s design and low price make it an interesting option.
 If you are ok with the video quality and the known issues, this camera may be a viable option.
 For just a little bit more money than the K2000, this camera is a better choice due to its covertness.
-See our complete comparison on the dash cam comparison page.

 Where to purchase for lowest price

 This dash cam typically sells for $60 on Aliexpress.

 WARNING!
 MAKING CHANGES TO YOUR FIRMWARE ARE PERFORMED AT YOUR OWN RISK.
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR DASH CAM AS A RESULT OF THESE INSTRUCTIONS.

 Before updating your firmware, it is highly recommended to backup your existing firmware.
 This can be easily done using the following method.

 - Create a blank DVPLS.txt file and copy to the micro-SD card